mailliwJ/spaceTitanic/nextSteps.md

             - Need to investigate how the column transformer will behave in this scenario and if i can pass the transformations and feature creations onto the next step in the pipeline

 3. Ensure understanding of stacking and voting classifiers

+4. EDA
+    - Use PhiK matrix for checking features for colinearity and correlations with target